GabrielDTB/gabrieltb.me/content/blog/installing-kopia-on-nixos.md

 +++
-title = "Installing Kopia on Nixos" description = "Making backups with Kopia is easy.
-Plus, it comes with all kinds of useful features that save you money" date = 2023-10-30 updated = 2023-11-12 draft = false
+title = "Installing Kopia on Nixos" description = """
+  Making backups with Kopia is easy.
+Plus, it comes with all kinds of useful features that save you money
+"""
+date = 2023-10-30
+updated = 2023-11-12
+draft = false